souravkayal/BloomFilter/README.md

 A full compiled bloom filter can be used to check existence of word.

 # Implementation using c# .NET
-It's very simple form of bloom filter using c#.

 <b> Adding value to bloom filter: </b>  <br><br>
 Add() method is implemented to insert value in bloom filter.
 The algorithm will generate hash of input value by using SHA1 hashing algorithm and set specific bit in filter.